 - Use labels to describe behavior

-Holding your own perspective, along with the other person’s perspective requires effort, intelligence, sensitivity, and respect.
-Yet, even if we have this ability, we will all run into situations where we are unable to mentalize.
-When we feel threatened or experience intense emotional arousal, mentalization can go off-line.
+Holding your own perspective, along with openness to the other person’s perspective requires effort, intelligence, sensitivity, and respect.
+Yet, even if we have this ability, we will all run into situations where mentalizing goes off-line.
+When we feel threatened or experience intense emotional arousal, mentalization usually shuts off as we shift into a fight, flight or freeze response.
 Even if the threat is not fully conscious, it could lead us to take an offensive or defensive stance, leading us to be less flexible in our thinking.
-Trauma, psychiatric disorders or substance misuse will negatively impact our ability to mentalize, possibly leading to a distorted view of self and undermining our ability to understand another’s experience.
+Trauma, psychiatric disorders or substance misuse will negatively impact our ability to mentalize, possibly leading to a distorted view of self or undermine our ability to understand another’s experience.

 Mentalizing explicitly takes effort.
 We need enough glucose for our brains to work optimally.
 If we are too angry, amped up, anxious (hyper-aroused) or too flat, exhausted, deflated depressed (hypo-aroused), we will have less access to our higher cortical processes.
 Mentalizing necessitates that we have enough resources (both physically and emotionally) to reflect on our own internal process and also make room for another’s perspective.
 The ability to mentalize is necessary in repairing ruptures between people.